mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 1. Opened the **Tags** tab during resource group creation.
 2. Added all required MRTG tags.
 3. Confirmed that tag names did not include trailing colons.
-4. Confirmed that tag names used no spaces for `CostCenter` and `ManagedBy`.
+4. Confirmed that `CostCenter` and `ManagedBy` contained no spaces.

 ```text
 Project: MRTG-AZ900-The-Bridge